lsegecode/Pivotal_API_Testing/README.md

 # Pivotal Tracker API Testing Framework

-This repository contains an API testing framework for automating tests on the Pivotal Tracker API.
+We designed a robust API testing framework using Python, pytest BDD, Selenium, and Gherkin to ensure the reliability and functionality of the Pivotal Tracker application.
+This comprehensive framework covers key functionalities, providing thorough testing and validation.
+With its powerful combination of technologies, the framework streamlines testing processes, enhancing the quality and stability of the Pivotal Tracker platform.

 ## Introduction